CodeLamp168/Brownies-For-Me-Restraunt-Website/README.md

 - **Web Strucutre**: Divided into sections like Hero, About, Store, and Contact/Footer, ensuring a clear separation of content.
 - **Mixins**: Utilized for common styling patterns, promoting consistency and simplifying updates.
 - **Simple Nav Interactivity**: Implemented to control the navigation menu, providing a seamless user experience.
-- **Unsplash**: Utilized template images for Hero section, store section, and contact section
+- **Lorem Ipsum and Templates**: Utilized template images for Hero section, store section, and contact section and lorem ipsum to cover text boxes